 Why Should You Visit Arthur’s Seat?

 Wherever you are strolling around the cities of Scotland, you have to stop for photographs as every nook and corner offers you an excellent opportunity to have a lovely shot.
 Many towns, especially Edinburgh, look like fairy tales with immense stone structures and stunning architecture.
-Eventually, imagine you will catch a glimpse of this whole city from one spot; yes, it’s possible if you decide to climb up to Arthur’s Seat hilltop.
+Eventually, imagine you will glimpse this whole city from one spot; yes, it’s possible if you decide to climb up to Arthur’s Seat hilltop.

 Things to Do:

-• Roam around the Palace of Holyroodhouse with its impressive grey structures, right next to Arthur’s Seat, and listen to the audio guide of the elite and historical figures who formerly resided in this picturesque fortress.
+- Roam around the Palace of Holyroodhouse with its impressive grey structures, right next to Arthur’s Seat, and listen to the audio guide of the elite and historical figures who formerly resided in this picturesque fortress.

-• Take endless shots of Edinburgh during the sunset or sunrise; the view will be unforgettable.
+- Take endless shots of Edinburgh during the sunset or sunrise; the view will be unforgettable.

 Things not to Do:

-Have a Balanced Tour Around Edinburgh Including Historical Sites: The National Museums
+Have a Balanced Tour Around Edinburgh, Including Historical Sites: The National Museums

 Location: Most of them are located in the heart of Edinburgh, between Chambers Street, Princes Street, and the Mound

-How to reach: Take the tram or bus and get out at Princes Street; most museums are about a 15-minute walk from the centre.
+How to reach: Take the tram or bus and get out at Princes Street; most museums are about a 15-minute from the centre.

 Price: Most of them are free to access